CRL Energy

 From coal to fuel cell using a membrane

 Pd membranes can become a key technology in converting coal into clean energy.
-CRL Energy in New Zealand has carried out a unique experiment to demonstrate the complete chain from coal to electricity using an ECN membrane as the final step in bring syngas from a coal gasifier to the purity required by a fuel cell.
+CRL Energy in New Zealand has carried out a unique experiment to demonstrate the complete chain from coal to electricity using an TNO membrane as the final step in bring syngas from a coal gasifier to the purity required by a fuel cell.

 The project FRST aims at developing hydrogen production technology based on New Zealand’s widely available coal resources as well as biomass.
 To demonstrate the chain from coal gasifier to fuel cell, syngas from the gasifier was fed to a gas clean-up system and a water gas-shift (WGS) reactor.
-In a subsequent step the gas was pressurized and fed to the ECN membrane to produce the clean hydrogen flow.
+In a subsequent step the gas was pressurized and fed to the TNO membrane to produce the clean hydrogen flow.
 This stream was used to make electricity in an alkaline fuel cell.
 The objective of integrating the entire system, from gasifier to electricity grid, was fully achieved.

 About CRL Energy